tye-exe/EasyConfigurations/README.md

 - When there is an invalid Yaml file give the text on the invalid line & the line number of the invalid line.
 - Create option to copy config / lang files to an external location to allow for user customization.
-(Internal ones will still be used for fallback).
+(Internal ones will still be used for fallback purposes).
 - Adding support for parsing binary strings from config files to allow for data serialization.
 - Adding example code.
-- Adding tests to ensure i can actually code properly.
+- Adding tests to ensure I can actually code properly.
 - More?
 Open an issue if you have a suggestion!

 ___
 ### TLDR:

 - Only use methods/classes annotated with "@ExternalUse".
-- When creating an enum class for Configs, Keys, or Lang always implement it's respective interface.
+- When creating an enum class for Configs, Keys or, Lang always implement its respective interface.
   (`ConfigInstance`, `LangInstance`, `KeyInstance`).
 - The constructors in any of the enums must always call the "init" method provided by the interface.